iotaledger/tips/text/0017-message/0017-message.md

     <tr>
         <td> Parents' length </td>
         <td> uint8</td>
         <td> The number of messages we directly approve.
-Currently we fix this value to 2, or else the message is invalid.</td>
+Can be any value between 1-8.</td>
     </tr>
     <tr>
         <td>Parents </td>